 The load capacity is the difference between the GVWR and the actual weight.
-This means the total weight of all food, clothing, other supplies and passengers, must not exceed the difference in load capacity.
+This means the total weight of all food, clothing, other supplies and passengers, must not permit the load capacity to be exceeded.

 To find the actual weight, with the motorhome fully loaded, drive to a scale and read the weight on the front and on the rear wheels, separately, to determine axle loading.
 The load on each axle should not exceed its GAWR.
 If weight ratings are exceeded, move or remove items to bring all weights below the ratings.